African Diaspora Archaeology Network title image

 Lovejoy, P. E. (1997).
 The African Diaspora: Revisionist Interpretations of Ethnicity, Culture and Religion under Slavery.
 Studies in the World History of Slavery, Abolition and Emancipation 2(1): 1-22.

-Lovejoy, P., and D. Trotman, eds.
+Lovejoy, P. E., and D. Trotman, eds.
 (2004).
 Trans-Atlantic Dimensions of Ethnicity in the African Diaspora.
 Continuum Int'l Publishing Group, New York.

 Luna, F., and H. Klein.
 (2003).
 Slavery and the Economy of Sao Paolo, 1750-1850.
 Stanford University Press.